The Sabbath Girl: Either a Rom-Com or a Jewish Tragedy

 The story begins innocently as Angie (Lauren Annunzita), an Italian-American art curator with a history of falling for “bad-boy” artists, moves into an apartment building where Seth (Jeremy Rishe), a divorced Orthodox Jew, has forgotten to turn his air conditioner on before Shabbos.
 He knocks on his neighbor’s door, finding Angie there instead.

-They are an unlikely pair; Angie relies on the advice of her Nona (Angelina Fiordellisi) to cultivate a relationship with a knish-selling mensch who sees her potential.
-Seth is prepared to turn his back on his Orthodox-Jewish upbringing to date a shiksa, but Angie encourages him to follow his religion, going so far as to light his Shabbos candles for him when he questions his faith.
+They make an unlikely pair.
+Angie relies on the advice of her Nona (Angelina Fiordellisi) to cultivate a relationship with a knish-selling mensch, Seth, who sees her potential.
+Seth is prepared to turn his back on his Orthodox-Jewish upbringing to date a shiksa.
+But Angie encourages him to follow his religion, going so far as to light his Shabbos candles for him when he questions his faith.

-Angie’s latest bad-boy artist is Blake (Ty Molbak) a vain, self-centered womanizer, who sees Angie as another conquest and challenges her to convince him to display his work in her gallery.
-Angie sees the inner goodness in others and connects on a deep level.
-She convinces Rachel to regard her as a good person and to tell Seth that she visited the knish store.
-Angie sees the power in Blake’s work and convinces him to return to his home and his girlfriend.
+Angie is a good person who sees the inner goodness in others and connects on a deep level.
+She is able to connect with Rachel, who tells Seth she visited the Knish store.
+She sees the potential in her latest bad-boy artist, Blake (Ty Molbak) a vain, self-centered womanizer, and convinces him to return to his home and his girlfriend.

 There is one surprise: Nona, Angie’s constant companion, is only a memory.
 She dances across the stage, guiding Angie and reminding her that finding true love requires hard work, but, in the end, Nona is a ghost.